kriskowal/q-io/README.md

     allow use of SSL client certificates and self-signed certificates.
 -   ``body`` an array of string or node buffers
 -   ``node`` the wrapped Node request object
+-   ``cancelled`` a promise that indicates by rejection that the HTTP request should be aborted and the response promise should be rejected with the given error.
+Such a promise must not be fulfilled.

 ### response